MICA-MNI/micapipe/docs/index.rst

 Reproducibility 👯‍♀️
 --------------------------------------------------------
-To encourage reproducibility and robustness of investigations, we provide a fully containerized version of micapipe in the form of a Docker container.
+To encourage reproducibility and robustness of investigations using micapipe, we provide a fully containerized version of the pipeline in the form of a Docker container.
 Step-by-step tutorials are provided for bare metal and containerized :ref:`installations <download_page>`.
 We encourage users to use containerized versions, offered through Docker and Singularity, given the large number of :ref:`software dependencies<what_need>` used by the pipeline to handle multiple MRI data modalities.

 .. raw:: html